Shannon, a real GLASSIA patient, with his wife.

 • With no reconstitution required, GLASSIA’s ready-to-administer formulation helps decrease administration steps—and the potential for preparation errors1,2

-• Each single-use vial of GLASSIA contains approximately 1 gram (1000 mg) of functional Alpha-1 PI in 50 mL of solution1
+• Each single-use vial of GLASSIA contains at least 1 gram (1000 mg) of functional Alpha-1 PI in 50 mL of solution.
+Vial size options include 1, 4, or 5 grams of functional Alpha-1

 GLASSIA was approved by the FDA on July 1, 2010.